 Go back to the same task after you’ve lost focus.
 Don’t start something else, especially a complex task.
 A study from 2001 by Rubinstein et al. titled ”Executive Control of Cognitive Processes in Task Switching" found that switching cost is higher when we go from a familiar task to an unfamiliar one.

-If the studies I listed and cited here show one thing, it’s that working from home is not always easy.
-Everyone in the knowledge economy struggles with focus and no one is perfect.
+If the studies I listed and cited here show one thing, it’s that working from home is not easy.
 However, if you succeed at planning and preparing, you’ll likely succeed at being productive.
 The better you define the “how, what and when” of your work, the fewer distractions you face.

 The pinnacle of productivity is “flow,” a term that psychology uses to describe effortless work.
 It’s also known as “being in the zone”: Time passes without notice, focus is at 100%, and you’re fully immersed in what you’re doing.
 The concept has existed for thousands of years — in the Buddhist religion, for example — but was coined by Mihály Csíkszentmihályi in 1975.